 Quality Bathroom Light Bulbs

-One of the more common options is light emitting diodes (LEDs).
+One of the more common options these days is light emitting diodes (LEDs).
 They are bright, but not too harsh, and better for the environment than other kinds of bulbs.
-LED bulbs are perfect when paired with natural light because they are similar in color and brightness.
+LED bulbs are perfect when paired with natural light because they are similar in color temperature and brightness.
 Their similarity to natural light makes LEDs a great option in bathroom lighting.

 Layered lighting is lighting that is used for different purposes throughout your bathroom.
-It allows for light consistency whether it rains or shines; your lights will provide the same glow.
-There are three goals to consider when using layered lighting: task lighting, ambient lighting, and accent lighting.
+It allows for light consistency whether it rains or shines – your lights will provide the same glow.
+There are three goals to consider when using layered lighting: task lighting, ambient lighting and accent lighting.

 Task lighting is vital because it’s the most functionally useful, usually in a vanity used for self-care.
 It provides clear light so when you’re applying makeup or shaving, you’re seeing your skin tone in natural lighting.